run-llama/LlamaIndexTS/.changeset/stale-geckos-bathe.md

 "create-llama": patch
 ---

-add a new option to select local PDF file
+Add an option to select a local PDF file as data source